 Minimalist jewelry: You don’t have to buy Tiffany & Co. jewelry to look elegant—know what pieces to wear at what times.
 Choose good-quality, simple metal pieces.
 A pair of gold hoop earrings, simple pearl/diamonds/gold/silver studs, or a delicate chain necklace will always look more sophisticated than heavy, plastic costume jewelry.

-Invest in quality pieces and have great lingerie and seductive underwear!
-And let’s be honest, what’s the point of looking elegant if you don’t feel the same way underneath your fancy clothes?
+And let’s be honest, what’s the point of looking elegant if you don’t feel the same way under your fancy clothes?

 12. Don’t forget shoes